 In 2016, the Constitutional Court ruled that the absence of suspensive effect attached to the appeal did not breach the fundamental law (Judgment nr.
 376/2016 of 8 June 2016, in Case nr.
 1094/2015).
 However, later that year the same Constitutional Court issued a second ruling on the matter and this time it decided that the provision of the Act that does not suspend the obligation to pay the fine in case of appeal or requires a company to provide a guarantee instead is indeed unconstitutional (Judgment nr.
 674/2016 of 13 December 2016, in Case nr.
 206/16).
+In 2018, the Constitutional Court ruled again in favour of the unconstitutionality of the referred provision (Judgment nr.
+445/2018 of 2 October 2018, in Case nr.
+1378/2017).
+This decision was appealed to the Grand Chamber of the Constitutional Court due to an alleged contradiction with a previous ruling and this last appeal is currently pending.
 If, as a result of future appeals, the Constitutional Court finds such provision to violate the fundamental law in three judicial reviews, the court is entitled to open an ex officio procedure that may result in a declaration of unconstitutionality with statutory general force, which would bar national courts from applying the provision at stake.

-7.3 Does the appeal process allow for the crossexamination of witnesses?
+7.3 Does the appeal process allow for the cross-examination of witnesses?